sal55/langs/Compilertest1.md

 These are my own languages (M compiles to native code, Q is an interpreter), both compilers are built with MM.
 This has a poor optimiser which puts them at a little disadvantage.
 (Transpiling to C and using an optimising compiler is a possibility - I assume most others are the best available production compilers too, but is less satisfactory.)

+### Lox/Clox

+Clox does extremely well here (Lox interpreter in C).
+I believe [Lox](https://craftinginterpreters.com/the-lox-language.html) is a simple, limited language designed for education, so it's possible that that has helped here.
+Or it may just be a very fast interpreter!
+It makes for something to aim for anyway.

 ### General

 Some implementations such as Rustc and Julia have improved significantly, especially Rust (which used to take 20 seconds for only 1K lines when I first tried it).
 Maybe there is a purpose to such apparently pointless benchmarks, as they can highlight issues not apparent with smaller and more sensible inputs.